MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guides-hub.md

 ## Limit access to the Guides model-driven app

 The Guides model-driven app is a type of app created in Microsoft Power Apps.
-It's common for organizations to limit the users who can access the Guides model-driven app.
+It's common for organizations to limit users who can access the model-driven app.
 You can do this by sharing the app with individual users, or by sharing it with one or more Azure Active Directory Groups.
-See [Share a model-driven app using Power Apps](https://docs.microsoft.com/powerapps/maker/model-driven-apps/share-model-driven-app) for detailed steps on either option.
+For more information, see [Share a model-driven app using Power Apps](https://docs.microsoft.com/powerapps/maker/model-driven-apps/share-model-driven-app) for detailed steps on either option.